How Do I Remove Public Records From Google?

 • Court Records

-These are all public records that information brokers scrape through in order to offer their services.
-Through these records, they can find a person’s address, phone number, and even Social Security numbers.
+These are all public records that information brokers scrape to offer their services.
+They can find a person’s address, phone number, and even Social Security number through these records.

 After collecting, cleaning, and processing this data, they include the information in their databases and use it for business purposes.